krychu/bdh/README.md

 BDH's architecture enables direct visualization of its internal computation.
 However, visualizing signal flow is challenging because inference relies on the superposition of static learned circuits (the "wiring" or "program") and dynamic attention mechanisms (the "state").

-**Visualization Note:** The actual model contains over 8,000 neurons.
-To make the structure readable, I render only the **"Hub" subgraph** - the top strongest connections representing the core "highway system" of the model.
+**Visualization Note:** The model contains over 8,000 neurons, but I render only the **"Hub" subgraph** - the top strongest connections.
+Remarkably, the sparse, modular organization you see is emergent.
+The model was not hard-coded to have hubs, but spontaneously organized itself this way from random initialization.
+This replicates the paper's empirical findings.

 The animation above shows the model solving a board puzzle:
 *   **Left:** The model's output board predictions being refined layer by layer.